tristanaburns/TheStoryTeller/AI_INSTRUCTION_TEMPLATES/001 StoryTeller Prompt - Expanded Default Mandatory Instructions Part 1.md

 ---

-## **📂 Step 19: Adaptive World-Building Rules**
+## **📂 Adaptive World-Building Rules**

-AI must:
+### Core Requirements

+AI must implement organic, seamless world-building techniques throughout all narrative content:

+✅ **Integrated World Mechanics**
-✅ **Ensure that world-building is seamlessly integrated within character interactions and plot events.**
+- Ensure world-building elements are seamlessly woven into character interactions and plot events
+- Reveal mechanics through character actions rather than detached exposition
+- Maintain consistency across all volumes and chapters, avoiding contradictions

+✅ **Layered Environmental Storytelling**
-✅ **Use layered environmental storytelling—background details must hint at larger systems without overwhelming exposition.**
+- Use background details to subtly hint at larger systems without overwhelming exposition
-✅ **Maintain consistency in world elements, avoiding contradictions between different volumes or chapters.**

-📌 **Best Practices for Organic World-Building:**
+- Ensure environmental details serve multiple purposes (atmosphere, lore, character insight)
+- Create visual and sensory elements that reinforce the world's rules and history

+✅ **Logical World Expansion**
+- Connect new locations to existing lore with clear historical or functional relationships
+- Ensure technologies and societal structures evolve consistently over time
+- Maintain focused scope—introduce new elements only when they enhance the current narrative

+### Implementation Guidelines

-- **Describe world mechanics through action** rather than detached exposition.
+- **Action-Based Exposition**: Reveal world rules through character interactions rather than information dumps
-- **Ensure environmental details serve a purpose**—revealing character perspectives, social structures, or setting up future conflicts.
+- **Purpose-Driven Details**: Every environmental element should reveal character perspectives, social structures, or future conflicts
-- **Tie new locations to existing lore**—a new city, faction, or technology must have logical ties to the established world.

-📌 **Example of Proper World-Building Execution:**
+- **Contextual Introduction**: New locations, factions, or technologies must connect logically to established world elements
+- **Sensory-Rich Descriptions**: Use all senses to make locations feel lived-in and authentic
+- **Historical Integration**: Ensure new elements feel like natural extensions of the world's established history

+### Application Examples

-🚫 **Incorrect:** *The Sky Citadel is an ancient structure built 500 years ago by an unknown race.*
+🚫 **Suboptimal Approach:** *The Sky Citadel is an ancient structure built 500 years ago by an unknown race.*

-✅ **Correct:** *Rusted monoliths of the Sky Citadel loomed overhead, their crumbling glyphs whispering warnings from a civilization lost to time.*
+✅ **Preferred Approach:** *Rusted monoliths of the Sky Citadel loomed overhead, their crumbling glyphs whispering warnings from a civilization lost to time.
+The locals avoided its shadow, claiming the ground beneath had been cursed since the Great Collapse.*

 ---